 The Bar Council also publishes documents to assist barristers on matters of professional conduct and ethics in particular types of situation.
 These are not “guidance” for the purposes of the Handbook I6.4.
 Neither the BSB nor a disciplinary tribunal nor the Legal Ombudsman are bound by any views expressed in such documents.

 The Ethical Enquiries Service is a confidential service.
-All information provided by you through this service, all oral and written responses which the Bar Council gives to ethical enquiries, and any advice which it gives in or in relation to such enquiries, will be kept confidential to the Ethics Committee, ethical advisors and all those connected with providing the service.
+All information provided by you through this service, all oral and written responses which the Bar Council gives to ethical enquiries, and any assistance which it gives in or in relation to such enquiries, will be kept confidential to the Ethics Committee, ethical advisors and all those connected with providing the service.
 This is subject only to your consent and to such qualifications as may be provided for by law.

 Under rC68.4 in the BSB Handbook, members of the Bar who become aware of serious misconduct as a result of their work on the Ethical Enquiries Service are specifically exempted from the obligation to report it to the BSB.